 WESTAF’s programs and activities do not discriminate on the basis of disability in admission, access or employment.

-TourWest is now using GO Smart as its new grant application management system.
-Please go to https://tourwest.gosmart.org/ to access the TW2019 grant application and updated guidelines.
-Please note that beginning in 2017(TW2017) and for all subsequent years, we will only accept applications and final reports through the GO Smart system.
+TourWest is now using GO Smart as its grant application management system.
+Please go to https://tourwest.gosmart.org/ to access future grant applications, updated guidelines and your final reports for TW2017-TW2019.
+Please note that we will only accept applications and final reports through the GO Smart system.
+The TourWest 2019 cycle has now closed.
+The upcoming funding cycle, TourWest 2020 will open again mid-January 2020.

-If you have any other questions regarding IMTour or Tourwest please feel free to contact Madalena Salazar at firstname.lastname@example.org.
+If you have any other questions regarding IMTour or Tourwest please feel free to email us at email@example.com.

 Funding for IMTour and TourWest is provided by WESTAF and the National Endowment for the Arts.